MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-trial.md

 > [!NOTE]
 > If your payment information isn't on file, you must update your payment information before you can proceed to claim the free trial.
 You aren't charged without your consent.

-## Start provisioning your Dynamics 365 Commerce trial preview environment
+## Start provisioning your Commerce preview trial environment

-To start provisioning your Dynamics 365 Commerce Trial preview environment, follow these steps.
+To start provisioning your Dynamics 365 Commerce preview trial environment, follow these steps.

 1. Go to the [Power Platform Admin Center](https://admin.powerplatform.com/).
 1. Review the recommended deployment type, and select **Begin Setup** to initiate provisioning.